WiiController/WiiController/README.md

 5. Once connected, your controller is ready to be used in any games that support native gamepads.
 Enjoy!

-## Wii U Pro Controller Analog Stick Callibration
+## Wii U Pro Controller Analog Stick Calibration

 WJoy will now automatically calibrate the Wii U Pro Controller analog sticks on the fly so that they reach 100% of the analog stick range rather than being stuck around 60-70% range.
 To calibrate the sticks, simply move them in a few full circles so that WJoy can detect the range of motion for each stick.